anikethjr/anikethjr.github.io/index.md

 *   TeChess is a chess bot which I built in early 2017.
 It makes use of PVS search and its code can be found at [https://github.com/anikethjr/TeChess](https://github.com/anikethjr/TeChess).

 *   I coded the ID3, Reduced Error Pruning, Random Forests and AdaBoost algorithms in C++.
 The code is at [https://github.com/anikethjr/decision-tree](https://github.com/anikethjr/decision-tree).

+*   Two cloth simulation models, one which uses the spring mass model and the other which uses an internal energy model, implemented in C++ using OpenGL are at [https://github.com/anikethjr/Cloth-Simulation](https://github.com/anikethjr/Cloth-Simulation).

+*   An interactive application to draw Bezier Curves and generate surfaces of revolution can be found at [https://github.com/anikethjr/BezierCurves](https://github.com/anikethjr/BezierCurves).
+It was implemented in C++ and uses OpenGL.

+*   Recently, I built a framework which implements L-Systems using OpenGL.
+The code can be found at [https://github.com/anikethjr/LSystems](https://github.com/anikethjr/LSystems).

+*   To experiment with 3D modelling using OpenGL and Blender, I built a children's playground using them.
+The code for this project is at [https://github.com/anikethjr/Playground-OpenGL](https://github.com/anikethjr/Playground-OpenGL).

 *   A Python implementation of the SVD and CUR algorithms can be found at [https://github.com/anikethjr/SVD_CUR](https://github.com/anikethjr/SVD_CUR).